CodeLaboratory-Patrick/Flutter_AdvBasicsDemo/README.md

 - **Shuffling** is used for randomizing the order of elements in place, making it particularly useful for game logic or quizzes.
 - **Mapping** is used for transforming elements, such as converting types or applying calculations to generate new data.

-Understanding the differences between these two can help you apply the right tool for the job, depending on whether you need randomness or data transformation.

 ## References
 - [Medium: Understanding Dart Collections](https://medium.com/dartlang/exploring-collections-in-dart-f66b6a02d0b1)